Lola Amour: Singles, Perez and Santos's departure, Fallen Tour (2022)

-"Raining in Manila", self-titled debut studio album & King's departure (2023–present)
+"Raining in Manila", self-titled debut studio album and King's departure (2023–present)

-"Raining in Manila" was released on June 15, 2023.
+"Raining in Manila" was released on June 14, 2023.
 Lyrically, it speaks of someone moving to the city from the province but missing his friends in the province.
 Musically, the song is inspired by Japanese city pop music.
 Lola Amour's self-titled debut studio album was initially scheduled for a 2023 release, but the band postponed it upon realizing the success of "Raining in Manila".
 According to Mesina, the band had been producing the album even before the COVID-19 pandemic.
 Due to the success of Raining in Manila, the band embarked on the Raining in Manila Tour.
 It was on that tour that the band found out that the song reached No. 1 on Spotify Philippines, cementing "Raining in Manila" as their signature song.
 Simultaneously with the song, the band released an EP titled Raining in Manila (Tour Edition), which contains remixes of the song alongside alternative versions.

 "Raining in Manila" has received a degree of international attention.
 Enhypen member Jake covered the song during a Weverse live stream in July 2023.
 Thai singer BamBam also covered the song during his concert at the Araneta Coliseum on September 22, 2023, then later released a cover version on his social media.
 On January 19, 2024, English singer Chris Martin sang the song's first lines during his band Coldplay's concert at the Philippine Arena before inviting Lola Amour on stage to perform the song with him in front of a sold-out crowd of around 50,000.